 For example, you'll have to find your own hosting provider, as it's not a SaaS solution.
 It is a virtually pure core, which can integrate with numerous third-party modules to expand the platform's functionality.

-As such, if you’re a startup or a small business just beginning your eCommerce journey, this version provides a reliable platform for building a store without a hefty price tag.
+As such, if you’re a startup or a small business just beginning your eCommerce store journey, this version provides a reliable platform for building a store without a hefty price tag.
 Just remember that you’ll need to have technical expertise and resources to install the software and add more functionality.

 Magento Enterprise Edition